 Strengths and Weaknesses

-Below is a summary of the strengths and weaknesses of Texas Instruments (TXN) and Microchip Technology (MCHP) based on the most recent data.
+The following table summarizes the strengths and weaknesses of Texas Instruments (TXN) and Microchip Technology (MCHP) based on recent financial data.

 | Criterion | Texas Instruments (TXN) | Microchip Technology (MCHP) |